hunter-sutton/portfolio/README.md

 ## Implementation

-The site is implemented using the Node.js framework combine with Express and Handlebars.
+The site is implemented using the Node.js framework combined with Express and Handlebars.
 The site is deployed to AWS using an Elastic Beanstalk environment.

 ## Running the App